Ancient practices · Women only · New York City

 The door is open

-Join the waitlist — it's free.
-Once our first sessions are scheduled, you'll receive an email with all the details.
-No commitment, no spam, just one message when we're ready.
+Join the waitlist for free.
+Once the first sessions are scheduled, you'll get one email with the details.
+No commitment, no spam, and no pressure to decide before you have what you need.